-Many people don’t know what the term body work means and even fewer understand the term integrative body work.
-Now on this blog I will now take the chance to explain it.
-Body work, simply stated, uses touch to facilitate therapeutic change.
+Many people don’t know what the term bodywork means and even fewer understand the term integrative bodywork.
+Now on this article I will take the chance to explain it.
+Bodywork, simply stated, uses touch to facilitate therapeutic change.
 The goal of that change could be purely physical or it can address emotional and energetic issues, as well as movement dysfunctions.
-Most methods I am familiar with do work with more than one.
+Most methods I am familiar with work with more than one of the above.
 Traditional Swedish or medical massage, as well as approaches that use laying on the hands, “to channel energy” might be exceptions.

 Integrative bodywork can be divided into several different levels and most integrative bodywork techniques can generally address more than one of those levels.
 We’ll begin discussing that here.

 Integrating different parts of the body.

 Many people often express a feeling of fragmentation and separateness in their body and overall energy.
 Most body work techniques, including massage, can offer us the opportunity to feel whole again.
 Some techniques such as deep tissue work, actually physically remove some of the blocks that keep us from having a well-integrated working structural foundation.
 The application of deep soft tissue work being used for structural integration was introduced by Ida Rolf, you can read about the Rolfing method here.

 Integrating different levels.

 Our physical structure is organized in different levels, for example bone is connected by cartilage and ligaments.
 It is moved by muscles which are surrounded by connective tissue.
 Movement (including the autonomic movement of the internal organs) is generated by the connection between the muscles and the nervous system and coordinated by the brain and the spinal cord.
 The brain and spinal cord are surrounded by cerebral spinal fluid which is enclosed by the meninges.
 Any bodywork therapy that works on more than one of these levels and serves to strengthen it and clarify their interconnection can be considered integrative bodywork.